Homap/ostrich_PAR_analysis/code/analysis/rho/README.md

 `map_length <- sum((persite$Locus_end - persite$Locus_start)*(persite$Mean_rho/1000))`

+## Rho, cM/Mb and Ne estimate for PAR

 For the SDR, calculate Rho only in males and then for the sex-averaged recombination rate, do 2/3*(male recombination rate).